Libraries & Computing

 The Terascale Infrastructure for Groundbreaking Research in Science and Engineering (TIGRESS) High Performance Computing Center and Visualization Laboratory is a collaborative facility that supports a variety of computational research efforts across campus.

-Resources are available to faculty involved with contributing centers, including the Princeton Institute for Computational Science and Engineering (PICSciE), the Office of Information Technology (OIT), the School of Engineering and Applied Science (SEAS), the Lewis-Sigler Institute for Integrative Genomics (Genomics), the Princeton Institute for the Science and Technology of Materials (PRISM), the Princeton Plasma Physics Laboratory (PPPL) and many other academic departments at Princeton University.
+Resources are available to faculty involved with contributing centers, including the Princeton Institute for Computational Science and Engineering (PICSciE), the Office of Information Technology (OIT), the School of Engineering and Applied Science (SEAS), the Lewis-Sigler Institute for Integrative Genomics (Genomics), the Princeton Materials Institute, the Princeton Plasma Physics Laboratory (PPPL) and many other academic departments at Princeton University.

 For more information on TIGRESS and the computational hardware available, visit this page: http://www.princeton.edu/researchcomputing/computational-hardware/.